Will AI Replace Dental Lab Technicians? Crowns, Bridges, and Code

 But here is the catch: these tools augment rather than replace.
 A technician still needs to evaluate the design, make adjustments based on clinical judgment, and ensure the final product meets the unique needs of each patient.
 The software can suggest a shade of porcelain, but the technician has to assess how it will look under different lighting conditions and next to the patient's natural teeth.

-Physical fabrication -- the actual molding, layering, and finishing of dental prosthetics -- remains firmly in human hands.
+Physical fabrication -- the actual molding, layering, and finishing of dental prosthetics -- remains firmly in human hands for the highest-end work.
 Pouring molds, applying porcelain layers with a brush, and performing final polishing require a level of tactile feedback and improvisation that robots simply cannot match at a commercially viable level.
+The dental ceramist who can build a layered porcelain crown that matches a patient's natural tooth in subtle variations of translucency and color is performing artistic work that AI cannot replicate.

 What This Means for You